Your Employee Assistance Program is a support service that can help you take the first step toward change.

 A good rule of thumb is to look at how intensely a problem is affecting you or a loved one and how long it has lasted.
 If the difficulty is causing you stress or interfering with work, relationships, or other aspects of life, it is wise to seek help.

-Some common reasons for seeking the support and guidance of a professional counsellor or therapist can include the health issues listed below, questions of a personal or spiritual nature, and for help with personal or spousal relationships.
+Some common reasons for seeking the support and guidance of a professional counselor or therapist can include the health issues listed below, questions of a personal or spiritual nature, and for help with personal or spousal relationships.

 Many people benefit from professional input with issues that are interfering with their well-being, such as: